 Does NR Cause Cancer?

 There is some internet speculation that NR might increase brain cancer.
-This controversy appears to mostly stem from a test tube study titled ” An NAD+-dependent transcriptional program governs self-renewal and radiation resistance in glioblastoma.”
+This controversy appears to mostly come from a test tube study.

 Cancer is scary.
-Right now there is no evidence NR causes cancer.
-It would be interesting however to take a look at this with a few more investigations.
+Right now there is no evidence Niagen supplements causes cancer.

 What Is Nicotinamide Mononucleotide?